PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * With PostgreSQL data, table data will be exported using the pg_dump application
 * With SQL Server data and PostgreSQL data, if `/PgDump` is not provided, data is exported with `INSERT INTO` statements
 * With SQL Server data, if `/PgDump` is provided, but the `/DataTables` file has `true` in the `PgInsert` column, `INSERT INTO` statements will be used for that table

+Use `/KeepPgDumpFile` to not delete the `_AllObjects_.sql` created for each database
+* By default, this is false, meaning the `_AllObjects_.sql` file will be deleted (since it is no longer needed because a separate .sql file has been created for each object)
+* If any unhandled scripting commands are encountered, the `_AllObjects_.sql` file will not be deleted, even if KeepPgDumpFile is false

 The `/PgInsert` applies when exporting data from SQL Server database tables
 * While reading the TableDataToExport.txt file, default the PgInsert column to true when `/PgInsert` is provided, meaning table data will be exported via INSERT INTO statements, as mentioned above